SubasishMohapatra/Microservices/README.md

 # Microservices
-Primer example of microservice using Ocelot
+Primer example of microservice using Ocelot API Gateway